Inferring the Morphology of Stellar Distribution in TNG50: Twisted and Twisted-Stretched shapes: Shape Profile Analysis

-Having presented the shape profile for individual halos, here we make different visualizations for typical halos in the above two classes of stellar halos.
+Having presented the shape profile for individual galaxies, here we make different visualizations for typical galaxies in the above two classes of stellar distributions.

-In Figures \ref{Twisted-2D}-\ref{Twisted-Stretched-2D}, we present the 2D projected surface density for one example of the twisted and twisted-stretched halos, respectively.
+In Figures \ref{Twisted-2D}-\ref{Twisted-Stretched-2D}, we present the 2D projected surface density for one example of the twisted and twisted-stretched galaxies, respectively.
 In each figure, we present the surface density at few different radii.
-In each radius, we use the results of the shape analysis , after the convergence, and make an image using the stars corresponding to this radius.
-From the figures, it is evident that the halo is rotating, in Figure \ref{Twisted-2D}, while it is stretching, in Figure \ref{Twisted-Stretched-2D}.
+In each radius, we use the results of the shape analysis, after the convergence, and make an image using the stars corresponding to this radius.
+From the figures, it is evident that the galaxy is rotating, in Figure \ref{Twisted-2D}, while it is stretching, in Figure \ref{Twisted-Stretched-2D}.

-Moving to 3D, in Figures \ref{Twist-3D}-\ref{Twisted-Stretched-3D}, we present the trajectory of the 3D eigenvectors of inertia tensor for the same twisted and twisted-stretched halos as above.
-Evidently, while the twisted halo shows a rather gradual rotation in a wider range of locations, the twisted-stretched halo experiences a more abrupt change of angles in its radial profiles.
-That is to say that maybe the most visible difference between these halos comes back to the abruptness of the transition of angle.
+Moving to 3D, in Figures \ref{Twist-3D}-\ref{Twisted-Stretched-3D}, we present the trajectory of the 3D eigenvectors of the inertia tensor for the same twisted and twisted-stretched galaxies as above.
+Evidently, while the twisted galaxy shows a rather gradual rotation in a wider range of locations, the twisted-stretched galaxy experiences a more abrupt change of angles in its radial profiles.
+That is to say that maybe the most visible difference between these galaxies comes back to the abruptness of the transition of angle.
 Finally, it is crucial to note that if the axis ratio of the axes that are re-orienting is not close to unity, then we're certainly not dealing with a stretching but a twisting.